RosettaCommons/demos/public/molecular_replacement/README.md

 KEYWORDS: EXPERIMENTAL_DATA STRUCTURE_PREDICTION

 Written October 26, 2010
 Modified August 27, 2013
+Modified June 24, 2016

 ---

 This document briefly walks through the use of Rosetta to solve difficult molecular replacement problems.
 These tools assume that the user has access to the Phenix suite of crystallographic software (in particular, phaser and the mapbuilding script mtz2map); however, all intermediate files are included so that if the user does not, most of the demo may still be run.

 The basic protocol is done in 5 steps; each step has a corresponding script in the folder:

 1. Using HHSearch, find potential homology to the target sequence.
 Use a Rosetta "helper script" to prepare templates (and Rosetta inputs for subsequent computations).

 2. Use PHASER to search for placement of the trimmed templates within the unit cell.

 3. Generate a map correspoding to each putative MR solution.

 4. Using Rosetta, rebuild gaps and refine each template/orientation in Rosetta, constrained by the density of each solution.
 After rescoring with PHASER, the best template/orientation should be clear (if the correct solution was among the starting models).

 Step 1: prepare_template_for_MR.sh
 ----------------------------------

 This command-line illustrates the use of my script for preparing templates for an initial phaser run.
 Functionally, it's doing the same thing as the crystallographic software 'Sculptor' but it doesn't remap the residues as sculptor does (and makes it easier to run with different alignments).
 The script takes just one arguments: an HHR format alignment file.

 Alignments generally come from HHsearch's web interface (http://toolkit.tuebingen.mpg.de/hhpred).
 After submitting the sequence through their website, export the results to a .hhr file.
 Results may be trimmed so only alignments with a reasonable e-value and sequence coverage are included.

 The script parses the .hhr file, downloads each template PDB, and trims the PDB to the aligned residues.
 In addition, the script produces a 'rosetta-style' alignment file; the format is briefly introduced below.
 These alignment files are used in Rosetta model-building.

     ## 1CRB_ 2qo4b